klezovics/k8s-practice/scripts/2-config/README.md

 # Notes
 - Simplest subsystem.
-Just 2 objects.
+Just 2 objects
+- Config maps and Secrets are just name key-value pair bags
 - Neither object references anything else.
 - The pod just mounts them (env vars or files) and consume them.
 - Only ConfigMaps/Secrets from the same namespace can be used.